"Dogs are not our whole life, but they make our lives whole." -Roger Caras

 Carpet cleaner/stain and odor remover (recommended Nature's Miracle)

 Nail clippers (recommend Master Grooming Tools Ergonomic Professional Nail Clippers)

 Kwik Stop styptic powder

-Slicker brush (recommend Master Grooming Tools Ergonomic Slicker Brush)
+Slicker brush (recommend Chris Christensen Big G Slicker Brush Large coral color or Master Grooming Tools Ergonomic Slicker Brush)

-Comb (recommend Master Grooming Tools Ergonomic Pet Grooming Comb)
+Combs (recommend Chris Christensen 004 Poodle Buttercomb and Master Grooming Tools Ergonomic Pet Grooming Comb)

 Clipper blades (recommend sizes 30, 10, and 4)